-- 1. Identify a phenomenon that is interesting for constraint/procedure interactions.
+- 1. Identify a phenomenon that is problematic in SPE but straightforward in OT, or vice versa (or problematic for both!).
 It might involve...

+- Opaque rule interaction

 - Crucially iterative or non-iterative rule application

 - Multiple rule targets

 - Crucially directional rule application

-- Opaque rule interaction

 - Constraint-specific repairs

 - A rule-ordering paradox; a constraint-ranking paradox

 - ... or something else you can think of